apostrophecms/apostrophe-documentation/tutorials/howtos/apostrophe-i18n-config.md

     }
 ```

-Here is a guide to the available option:
+Here is a guide to the available options:

 `localesDir`: if specified, the locale .`json` files are stored here, otherwise they are stored in the `locales` subdirectory of the project root.